 People don't tend to like focusing on also-rans when money's at stake, but that's part of winning fantasy sports bets.
 However, you can minimize any discomfort you have chasing unique points by playing the matchups.

-If you're betting on NFL fantasy, and you see that Dallas Cowboys rookie quarterback Dak Prescott is facing off against the Cleveland Browns' cruddy defense, you can add him to your team instead of, say, Tom Brady.
-Prescott's cost will still be a bit inflated, because these sites will know he's playing the Browns, but he'll still be a cheaper option compared to Brady.
+Let's say you're betting on NFL fantasy.
+If you see that Dallas Cowboys rookie quarterback Dak Prescott is facing off against the Cleveland Browns' cruddy defense, you can add him to your team.
+Prescott's cost will still be a bit inflated because these sites will know he's playing the Browns.
+Still, he'll still be a cheaper option compared to Brady.
 And because you played the defensive matchup, the total number of points he yields shouldn't be much less than you would hope for with Brady.
 At the very least, you should get a similar, if not better, bang for your buck.